OSSPhilippines/oss-101/README.md

 ## 🎯 Overview

-This 30-minute presentation covers:
+This presentation covers:
 - What is OSS and why it matters
-- **Why OSS is perfect for new developers** (portfolio building, learning, networking)
-- How to get started contributing
+- Real-world examples of OSS you use daily
+- Why OSS matters (innovation, security, accessibility, community, transparency)
-- OSS licenses and governance
+- Understanding OSS licenses (MIT, Apache, GPL, BSD)
-- Popular OSS projects and communities
-- Career benefits and opportunities
+- Hands-on exercise: Creating and reviewing pull requests

-**Key Feature:** Each example and topic is broken down into individual slides (100+ slides total), allowing you to:
+**Key Feature:** Each example and topic is broken down into individual slides (~30 slides total), allowing you to:
 - Explain each point thoroughly with dedicated time
 - Skip slides if you're running short on time
 - Deep-dive into specific areas based on audience interest